abarker/typped/doc/sphinx_docs/types_in_typped.rst

 a node (if any) match the declared argument types, and that the types of the nodes themselves match their declared value type.

-Only simple types are currently implemented (though the mechanism can easily be made more general).
-As of now type are essentially just string labels which are equivalent iff the labels are the same.
-At some point type heirarchies and type conversions may be added.

 Type signatures
 ---------------